Simone Biles is ENGAGED to be married to Houston Texans’ Jonathan Owens - NewsBreak

 Simone Biles is ENGAGED to be married to Houston Texans’ Jonathan Owens

 HOUSTON ( KIAH ) Olympic gold medalist and Spring, Texas native Simone Biles is officially engaged to Houston Texans’ football safety, NFL player Jonathan Owens, 26.
-She announced the engagement on social media early Tuesday.‘There was no problem’: Dr. Dre speaks on Eminem taking a knee during Super Bowl halftime show
+She announced the engagement on social media early Tuesday.

 The two have been dating for about two years.
 Now it’s official.
 On Twitter, Biles wrote: